-It's only the first quarter of 2022, and it's already shaping up to be a year of new penalty heights.
+With the first half of 2022 behind us, the year has been one of new penalty heights.
 The highest fine of the year thus far is £1m more than the highest penalty in 2021.
 This increase continues the upward trend in health and safety fines when comparing the biggest fine in 2020 to the highest fine in 2019.

 Headline UK health & safety statistics